Skip to content

 Hospitality Localization Strategy

-During my many travels I have seen my share of translations that were at best mediocre and at worst cringe worthy.
-As a practitioner, I can’t help but notice when literal translations do not convey the right meaning, don’t engage their audience effectively and miss the mark in regards to cultural correctness and appeal.
-The saying language is an art is never truer then when one looks at content that has been skillfully localized and beautifully copy written on a hotel website or restaurant menu.
+During my many travels, I have seen my share of translations that were at best mediocre and at worst cringe-worthy.
+As a practitioner, I can’t help but notice when literal translations do not convey the right meaning, don’t engage their audience effectively, and miss the mark in regards to cultural correctness and appeal.
+The saying language is an art is never truer than when one looks at content that has been skillfully localized and beautifully copy-written on a hotel website or restaurant menu.
 Basic translation informs, but true localization appeals to the senses and evokes the same deep sentiments that its source language counterpart aims to do.

 External vs. Internal Communication